htakemur/PredictingLatencyfromOR/README.md

 # PredictingLatencyfromOR

-This repository houses code for reproducing Figures and statistical analyses performed in the following paper.
+This repository houses code for reproducing figures and statistical analyses performed in the following paper.

 Takemura, H., Yuasa, K. & Amano, K. (in press) Predicting neural response latency of the human early visual cortex from MRI-based tissue measurements of the optic radiation. eNeuro.